adityawanere/aws-terraform/README.md

 - Ensure all AWS resources and SSM parameters exist and are correctly configured.
 - Verify EC2 instance IAM permissions and SSM agent status.
+- In case latest image is not deployed properly, check the run-command logs in SSM.